 — If she worked in a similar capacity before: does she have references from her previous employers?
 Or can she provide a contact number to reach them?
 In many cases, the lady you hire is supposed to take care of your little ones, therefore speaking to someone who employed her before can provide you with the best assurance that you made the right choice.

 — What conditions was she working in before?
 Maybe she is used to having 2 days off per week, but you need her help on Saturdays, too?
 Or maybe she used to wake up early in the morning to prepare kids for school, but you need her to help you more in the evenings?
 And what if she’s used to taking care of a newborn, but your child is 5 years old and requires a different kind of attention?
-Such things need to be clarified before you seal the deal.
+Such things need to be clarified before you seal the deal to make sure you have an understanding of what’s required of the helper in your household.

 — Does she want to go to visit her family before starting a new job?
 This actually happened to us.
 We found a great lady and right before we started all the visa-related procedures, she informed us that she wants to go for a month to her home country.
 This was a no-go for us as we needed someone to start right away, so we had to begin our search all over again.